Conservation at Antelope Park

 “Wherever you go becomes a part of you somehow.” – Anita Desai

+Scientist believe that the continent’s lion populations have declined by 75% in the last five decades.
+(Oxford University).
 Since 2005, Antelope Park has been paving a way in the fight for lion conservation in Africa.
-In partnership with ALERT, we pioneered a bold and deeply personal mission: to reverse the rapid decline of African lion populations through a staged rehabilitation and release programme.
+We have pioneered a bold and deeply personal mission: to reverse the rapid decline of African lion populations through a staged rehabilitation and release programme.
 The first of its kind.

 Our Approach